 An Annulment Lawyer in the Philippines will likely ask you to write down or explain why the marriage failed.

-Then, they will go through the reasons the marriage failed and list all manifestations of possibly Psychological Incapacity.
+Then, they will go through the reasons the marriage failed and list all manifestations of possible Psychological Incapacity.

 Things as below can help: